 Finally, if “forgiveness” is an internal act — a spiritual and moral release — then it does not require announcement or recognition.
 Informing the offender may sometimes be appropriate or charitable, especially if reconciliation is possible, but it is not always necessary.
 In some cases, it may even be counterproductive or outright destructive (as shown), serving more as a performance or a (potentially futile) plea for closure than an act of healing.

 “Forgiveness” is not a virtue that should be handed out cheaply or automatically.
 It is not a badge of moral superiority or a public performance for applause.
 Rather, it is a moral process — one that includes both internal release and external accountability.
-While it may begin as a personal decision to release bitterness, it only finds full expression through mutual effort, repentance, and restitution.
+While it may begin as a personal decision to release bitterness, it finds full expression only through mutual effort, repentance, and restitution.

 In this light, “forgiveness” is not unconditional.
-It is conditional upon change, upon justice, and upon the restoration of what was broken.
+It is conditioned upon change, upon justice, and upon the restoration of what was broken.
 Anything less may feel virtuous, but in practice, it may only perpetuate harm.

 Comments